Victor Kovalenko: Biography

 Kovalenko's competitive career ended in 1984 when USSR boycotted the 1984 Summer Olympics.
 After his team was disbanded, he turned part-time coaching into a full-time career.

-In 2017, the book 'Medal Maker' written by Roger Vaughan on the Kovalenko's life and sailing career was published.

-A film about Kovalenko based on Roger Vaughn's biographical book about him of the same name "Launch of ‘The Medal Maker’ - The story of Victor Kovalenko" is currently being shot in different parts of the world.

-Coaching career

 In 1983, it was announced that in 1988 women would be welcome to sail in the Olympics for the first time.
 The 470 was named as the first women's class.
 It fell to Kovelenko, a junior coach for USSR, to work with an inexperienced women's team of which little was expected.
-In four years, he coached former rower Larisa Moskalenko and her crew, Iryna Chunykhovska to an bronze medal at the 1988 Seoul Olympics.
+In four years, he coached former rower Larisa Moskalenko and her crew, Iryna Chunykhovska to a bronze medal in the women's 470 event at the 1988 Seoul Olympics.

 In 1991, after the Soviet Union was dissolved, Kovalenko began coaching both men's and women's teams for Ukraine.
 The 1996 Atlanta Olympics were a huge success for the newly independent country's first Olympics.
-Ukrainians brought home nine Gold medals, two medals of them in sailing (gold and bronze).
+Ukrainians brought home nine gold medals, two medals of them in sailing, one gold and one bronze.
 But political upheaval within the country resulted in lack of support for the sailing team.
-When Kovalenko was recruited by Australia, he accepted.
-He moved to Sydney in 1997.
+When Kovalenko was recruited by Australia, he accepted and moved to Sydney in 1997.